domhnallohanlon/thunkable_book_1/aolim.md

 ## Screen1 Blocks

-The scenario here is not supposed to provide a high level of encryptyion or security, but just to show how to send data between two screens.
-In this first snippet we see a global variable used to store our password and then, when the button is pressed, check if the user has typed the correct password in the PasswordTextBox.
-If the passwords match then we open "Screen2" and pass the username from the TextBox, as the `start value` to Screen2.
+The scenario here is not supposed to provide a high level of encryptyion or security, but rather to show how data can be sent between two screens.
+In this first snippet we see a global variable used to store our password.
+When the button is pressed we check whether the user has typed the correct password in the PasswordTextBox.
+If the passwords match then we open "Screen2" and pass the username from the TextBox, as the <span class="block control">start value</span> to Screen2.
 ![Blocks](img/tim_s1b1.png)

-In the first example we're making the assumption that the user always knows the correct password, or that the user never makes mistakes - both of which are dangerous assumption to make!
-To improve the UX we'll use the notifer component to let them know if they ever get the password wrong.
-Just like the `join` block in our first app the `if` block also has a mutator that we can use to add in additional test conditions.
+In the first example we're making the assumption that the user always knows the correct password, or that the user never makes mistakes - both of which are dangerous assumptions to make!
+To improve the UX we'll use the notifer component to create a pop-up if they ever get the password wrong.
+Just like the <span class="block text">join</span> block in our first app, the <span class="block control">if</span> block also has a mutator that we can use to add additional test conditions.
 In this app the password is either right or wrong so we only need if and else.
 ![Better Blocks](img/tim_s1b2.png)

 That's it really for Screen1, we've learned about opening new screens, using start values and if-then-else in quick succession so this might be a good opportunity to go back and re-read what we've just covered before moving on to the next screen.